 The Scrap Austin Mini

-Early 2018 a friend a friend of my wife was about to scrap an old Austin Mini that had been in their family for many years, unfortunately for the past seven years it had been parked up off the road and left under a tree.
+Early 2018 a friend of my wife was about to scrap an old Austin Mini that had been in their family for many years, unfortunately for the past seven years it had been parked up off the road and left under a tree.
 Not wanting to see the car stripped for spares and the body crushed, she offered it to my wife who had said I was looking for a project, and gave me the opportunity to see if it could be restored.
 The car is suffering from a lot of bad body work repairs the usual bucket loads of rust and a two pack paint job that has failed to stick, is cracking up and peeling off.

 The Mini was in a sorry state sitting under the tree, leaves and moss had been composting all over the car, especially under the bonnet.
 All the tyres were flat and side walls split and cracked where they had sat creased on the driveway.
 We managed to get two tyres and the spare wheel to inflate, but had to borrow a wheel from a local garage in order for us to tow the car the mile to our house.